pheimdah/pscore2elo/README.md

 Each match is divided into divisions and stages.
 Each stage is divided into separate encounters.
 Each encounter has a winner and a loser.
 Hit factor is disregarded except for determining a winner and a loser.

 Shooters start with an ELO rank of 1000.
-A shooter's K-factor is 40 for 30 stages, then 20 until an ELO rating of 2400 is achieved, after which K is lowered to 10.
+A shooter's K-factor is 40 for 30 encounters, then 20 until an ELO rating of 2400 is achieved, after which K is lowered to 10.

 <details>
 <summary>Example</summary>